johnofleek/OctaveOrp/README.md

 Have a look at the C folder for information

-# Octave ORP - C
+## Octave ORP - PIC 16

-This sub project targets microcontrollers with limited resources.
+The C code can be built and functions on a PIC 16

-At the moment it is in the API definition phase.
+## Octave ORP - mingw

-Have a look at the c folder for information
+The C code can be built using mingw gcc

 # Octave Orp Python Demo
 The purpose of this app is to demonstrate and simulate an external